5 post-purchase emails to boost customer loyalty and repeat purchasers

 - Excited for what’s coming your way?
 Some advice in the meantime

 Post-purchase email example #2: The thank you

 A dose of gratitude can make a big difference.
-Enter the thank you email.
+Enter the post-purchase thank you email.

-Seguno’s team of experts has worked with hundreds of brands.
-The post-purchase thank-you email performs well, from mom-and-pop shops to heavy hitters.
+Seguno’s team of Shopify email marketing experts has worked with hundreds of brands.
+The post-purchase thank you email performs well, from mom-and-pop shops to the big dogs.

 The “thanks for your purchase” email can create a more personal connection.
 The next time that customer needs something, they’ll think of you.

 Any post-purchase thank you email is beneficial, but we’re partial to the personal note.
 It’s a strong card for independent Shopify merchants to play.

 They’re easy to make.
 But more importantly, a simple message is the digital equivalent of a handwritten note.
 You’re showing that real people — with entrepreneurial dreams — are behind the brand.

 Here’s a stripped-down post-purchase thank you email example from Animals Matter.